 City Charter Section 2-601 states: "The Mayor shall appoint members of boards and commissions subject to Council confirmation".
 As part of the appointment process, Bureaus prepare the Report using the Mayor's letterhead and submit it to the Mayor's office for filing with the Council Clerk.
-Include a brief bio of the appointee(s).
+Include a brief bio, and a statement of interest from the appointee regarding why they would like to serve.
 See Appendix D-2 and D-3 for a sample appointment Report and backing sheet.
 Impact Statement is required.
-Do not include the ONI application form.
+Do not include the Office of Community & Civic Life application form.